Saifur Rahman (Bangladeshi politician)

 In 1994, he was elected governor of the golden jubilee conference of the World Bank and International Monetary Fund in Madrid, Spain.
-In 2005, Rahman was awarded Ekushey Padak, the highest state honor of Bangladesh.
+In 2005, Saifur Rahman was awarded Ekushey Padak, the second highest state honor of Bangladesh.

-Life
+Early life and education

-Rahman was born on October 6, 1932, in the village of Baharmardan located in current Mostafapur Union, Moulvibazar Sadar, Moulvibazar District, in the Sylhet Division of Bangladesh.
+Saifur Rahman was born on 6 October 1932, in the village of Baharmardan located in current Mostafapur Union, Moulvibazar Sadar, Moulvibazar District, in the Sylhet Division of Bangladesh.
 His father was Abdul Basit.
 As a young man, he participated in the Bengali Language Movement of 1952, part of a growing nationalism.
 He was vice-president of Salimullah Muslim Hall while at University of Dhaka.

+Saifur Rahman graduated from Moulvibazar Government High School in 1949 and did his Intermediate from Sylhet MC College in 1951.
+He graduated from University of Dhaka with a BCom in 1953.
+And in the next year, he went to London and studied to qualify as a Chartered Accountant; he earned his certificate from the Institute of Chartered Accountants in England and Wales.
+He was the founder of one of the first CA firms in Bangladesh Rahman, Rahman & Haque which is associated with KPMG.
+He became a specialist in monetary, fiscal and development economics.